-- AES-128 in CTR mode or AES-256 in GCM mode (depending on the version) for symmetric encryption - 112-bit salting keys - BBM Enterprise messaging for symmetric key transfer - SHA1 80-bit tag for message authentication and integrity
+- AES-256 in GCM mode for symmetric encryption - 112-bit salting keys - BBM Enterprise messaging for symmetric key transfer - SHA1 80-bit tag for message authentication and integrity

 BBM Enterprise key usage

 BBM Enterprise uses two types of cryptographic keys: identity keys and chat keys.
 Each user has two long-lived public and private key pairs know as their identity keys.
 One of the key pairs in this set is used to sign messages from the user, and one is used to create secure peer-to-peer encryption contexts between two users.
 The public identity keys must be shared with other users, while the private identity keys must only be held by the clients of the user that owns them.